JonnoFTW/BibTeX-Label-Creator/README.md

 Once installed:

 1. Go to *Tools*->*Generate BibTeX Labels*
-2. Wait for it to run, (you may need to set Endnote to display labels in the main view)
+2. Wait for it to run, (you may need to set Endnote to display labels in the main view by right clicking the column heading and select `Label`)
-3. Set Endnote to export using the BibTeX exporter, and use the resulting .bib file in your LaTeX documents.
+3. Set Endnote to export using the BibTeX output style (*Edit*->*Output Styles*->*Open Style Manager* and make sure `BibTeX Export` is ticked),
-4. Enjoy!
+4. Export your Endnote library to .bib (*File*->*Export*, uncheck `Export Selected References` if you want to export all your references), select the `BibTeX Export` output style, choose a file name with .bib extension and click save,
+5. Use the resulting .bib file in your LaTeX documents!